 *I make the odd exception for long-term retainer-based commitments.
 If this is what you need, tell me when you complete the short form.

 2. I’m going to ask you a dirty question…

 - People have very different ideas of what copywriting should cost.
 I need to make sure we’re on the same page before we get in too deep.

 - Unless your budget is unlimited, I need your budget to prioritize deliverables in a way that maximizes your ROI.
 Otherwise, I’m scoping your project in a fairytale land where money is no object.
-Pssst… if money is of no object, please contact me now
+Pssst… if money is no object, please contact me now.

 And don’t kid yourself.
 Withholding your budget won’t get you a bargain because I’m not a bargain copywriter.
 We’ll just waste time you could have spent on your project with another copywriter.

 …and most of my projects are in the $3,500-$5,000+ USD range.

 “But, I’ve seen freelancers charge a fraction of that.”